pschool-in/curriculum/content/general-knowledge/gk-India.md

 Pondicherry - Paris of east in India

-Madurai - City of festivals
+Madurai* - City of festivals

-Kollam- Cashew capital of world
+Kollam*  - Cashew capital of world

-Kochi - Queen of Arabian sea
+Kochi* - Queen of Arabian sea

-Calicut - City of spices
+Calicut* - City of spices

-Hyderabad - City of Pearls
+Hyderabad* - City of Pearls

-Asansol - Land of Black Diamond
+Asansol* - Land of Black Diamond

-Bengaluru - Garden City of India
+Bengaluru* - Garden City of India

 Visakhapatnam  - City of Destiny

-Kolkata  - City of palaces
+Kolkata*  - City of palaces

 Nashik - Wine capital of India